 What is the effect of Clobetasol + Gentamicin + Miconazole on the Heart?

-Clobetasol + Gentamicin + Miconazole is not harmful for the heart.
+You can take Clobetasol + Gentamicin + Miconazole without any fear of damage to the heart.

 Clobetasol + Gentamicin + Miconazole should not be taken with following medicines due to severe side effects it may cause to patients -